paritytech/foundry-revive/README.md

 **Modified Features**:
 - Compilation output: When using Resolc, the bytecode differs from Solc's output, reflecting PolkaVM's requirements.
-- Project paths: Foundry-Polkadot adjusts project paths when `resolc_compile = true`, potentially affecting how source files, libraries, or artifacts are organized.

 ### 4. Additional (Contextual) Repositories